sergevs/ansible-cloudera-hadoop/README.md

 After clinit package installed you’ll be able to stop, start and see status of services on any node.

 # Configuration
 Service configuration performed using the hosts file.
 The empty [hosts](hosts) file is supplied with playbook. **You must not remove any existing group**.
 Leave the group empty if you don't need services the group configures.
+The same hostname can be placed to any hosts group.
+As an instance if you want setup everything on one host, just put the same hostname to each hosts group.

 #### Hosts file groups description:
 * **[namenodes]** : configures _namenode_ services, at least 1 host is required, 2 hosts are allowed.
 HA HDFS will be configured in the case of 2 hosts.